0

 Where can I find additional tax resources?

-Applicable statutes can be found at Colorado Revised Statutes:
+Applicable statutes can be found in Colorado Revised Statutes:

 39-26-707.1 - Articles & Containers RE: Food Products